 If I imagine this intently for just a few seconds then as I get to that intersection the exceptional situation will come to mind even if I am then thinking about something entirely unrelated.

-It is easy to see the adaptive advantage of this.
+It is easy to see the adaptive advantage of this, even without being rationally aware of the phenomenon; especially being unaware!

 It is normally good to be able to navigate familiar routes without requiring an attention span whose duration is that of the entire journey.